Suguruz/Suguruz/README.md

  I'm a really shy person, so I rarely interact first with new people.
 Just bare with me here.

+ I often have a hard time properly expressing how I feel about stuff.
+Putting my thoughts + feelings into words is very hard for me, so I apologize for any trouble it may cause.

  Please read my rentry for more info about me!
 It includes my interests, dni, & byi.